Local asymptotics of selection models with applications in Bayesian selective inference: Framework

-for every converging sequence $h_n\to h$, where $Z_n\rightsquigarrow N(0, I_\theta^{-1})$, $I_\theta$ is the Fisher information for a single sample, and $f_\theta(y)$ is the density of $F_\theta$ with respect to some fixed measure $\mu$ (we use $\rightsquigarrow$ to denote convergence in distribution).
-This property, formalized by \cite{lecam}, is known as Local Asymptotic Normality (LAN).
-Many key asymptotic results in parametric statistics can be derived from the LAN property, including the asymptotic distribution of maximum likelihood estimators and the Bernstein–von Mises theorem in Bayesian inference; see \cite{vandervaart} for a detailed account.
+for every converging sequence $h_n\to h$, where $Z_n \rightsquigarrow N(0, I_\theta^{-1})$ under $F_\theta$, and $f_\theta(y)$ is the density of $F_\theta$ with respect to some fixed measure $\mu$.
+We use $\rightsquigarrow$ to denote convergence in distribution.
+In the limit, the local likelihood ratios are distributed as the likelihood ratios of $\{N(h, I_\theta^{-1})\colon h\in \mathbb{R}^p\}$.
+This translates into an asymptotic equivalence between both models in likelihood-based inference.
+Many key asymptotic results can be derived from the LAN property, including the asymptotic distribution of maximum likelihood estimators and the Bernstein–von Mises theorem in Bayesian inference; see \cite{vandervaart} for a detailed account.
+Throughout this work, we shall assume that $\{F_\theta : \theta \in \Theta\}$ is differentiable in quadratic mean.
+This ensures that the sequence of base models is LAN, which forms the foundation of the asymptotic theory for selection models.